mugenyie/dailyepistle/README.md

 # DailyEpistle
-Awaken to the reality of God in your life #DailyEpistle
+Random bible verses to renew and draw you closer to God